NickBot-dev/configure-ad/README.md

 </p>
 <p>
-Under the "_EMPOLYEES" tab, we can now see the newly created Non-Administrative accounts.
-This concludes the Deployment of Active Directory in the Cloud (Microsoft Azure)
+Under the "_EMPOLYEES" tab, we can now see the newly created non-administrative accounts.
+This concludes the Deployment of Microsoft Active Directory in the Cloud with Microsoft Azure!
 </p>
 <br />